Making Leaded Stained Glass

 Simple Instructions For Making Leaded Stained Glass

 This is where making leaded stained glass really gets exciting!
 Once you have cut all your glass pieces out, the next step is to join them together using stained glass lead came.
-A good starting point is this 3/16″ round H lead came.
+Students of my online lead came course really enjoyed the leading up process.
 The lead comes in 6 foot lengths or on a spool.
 It can either be flat or rounded and comes in different widths, the most common being from 5/64″ to 1/2″ wide.

 Some lead is hard and some is softer and more pliable.
 It might be worth checking before you buy as the hard lead is tricky to cut and shape for beginners.

 Leading up is one of the trickiest things to learn, so take your time and be patient.
 It’s more than worth it!
 Leading up is the point in the stained glass making process where you start to see your panel beginning to take shape and looking like a real stained glass window.

 What You Need

 - Lead Knife or Lead Nippers

 - Lead Stretcher and regular Pliers

 - A piece of chipboard roughly 3″ (75mm) bigger than your panel all round